gmaravel/pc4mas/README.md

 ### Extra plots

-In Paper II only a coupld of CMDs are presented.
+In Paper II only a couple of CMDs are presented.
 Here, we also provide similar plots for all galaxies (check 'Results-CMDs').

+## Installation

+You can use conda and the environment.yml file to set up fast and easy an isolated environment to run the classifier.